anicolson/DeepXi/README.md

 Current Issues
 -----
-* The periodic Hann window is used for analysis and synthesis.
+* The periodic Hann window is currently being used for analysis and synthesis.
 Need to investigate what is better for speech enhancement: a symmetric or a periodic window function.

 Datasets Used For Training
 -----